 Advertisements for the three screen adaptations of Heritage of the Desert: 1924 (top left), 1932 (bottom left), 1939 (right).

 While I preferred the more action-packed Riders of the Purple Sage (both the novel and its film adaptations), Heritage of the Desert is a worthy entry into the Western genre and clearly had a lasting impact on the genre in novels and films.
 It is quite impressive that despite the fact that in 1910 most films were short two to three reels, Grey’s novel reads like it was made for feature films, especially his climactic shootout to save the girl from the villain’s grasp.
-Fans of Westerns will enjoy the breezy novel and, if they are up to watching poor versions on a video site that shall not be named, will enjoy watching two adaptations in two under 80-minute B-westerns.
+Fans of Westerns will enjoy the breezy novel and, if they are up to watching poor versions on a free video site that shall not be named, will enjoy watching its two under 80-minute B-westerns adaptations.